 Persona 3 and 4 have other instances of this trope involving hot springs which is even worse because it usually has to do with the girls getting the time schedules mixed up or some other wacky misunderstanding that is exclusively their fault.
 Of course they always blame the guys for being lecherous little schemers even though, with the exception of Yosuke and Junpei, they don't really care and just want to relax in the springs.

-At least The Anime of the Game for 4 has Yukiko realize in middle of the misunderstanding SHE messed up with the schedules, but she continues insulting the guys anyway.
+Persona 4: The Animation at least has Yukiko realize in middle of the misunderstanding SHE messed up with the schedules, but she continues insulting the guys anyway.
 Yukiko is possibly the nicest, most sensible girl in the cast.

 Yukiko: Ohhhhh...you were talking about studying?